Frequently Asked Questions

 Below, we have answered many of the most common questions people ask about True Foundation and our methods.
-If you have could not find the answer here, click the "I Have Another Question" button at the bottom of this page to send us an email.
+If you cannot find the answer here, click the "I Have Another Question" button at the bottom of this page to send us an email.
 Our goal is to respond as quickly as possible.

 What grades do you offer?

 We are a Pre-K through 12th grade school.